Street Fighter II V: Characters

 A 22-year-old sergeant in the United States Air Force, stationed in San Francisco.
 He and his partner, Nash, have served together for many years.
 He takes pride in both the Air Force and his men and goes out drinking with them whenever he can.
 He regularly works out and lifts weights, and has won a boxing tournament.
 Unlike his game counterpart, his hairstyle is a crew-cut fade and his uniform is a navy-blue tank-top and khaki-green workwear; he later wears the same clothes but with reversed colors, along with a bomb-specialist black-vest.
 As well, he does not have a wife and daughter.
 The martial arts style that he uses is loosely based on combatives of the U.S military.
 Like his live-action counterpart from Street Fighter, Guile has no ki-force and uses a powerless version of his signature Flash Kick; he also carries weapons and artillery.
 Following his encounter with Ryu and Ken in the bar, Guile is not seen again until the second half of the series, where he is sent to rescue Ken, Ryu, and Chun-Li after Shadaloo kidnaps them.
 After seeing Ryu and Ken defeat Bison, Guile is impressed and comes to respect them.
+His full name is William F. Guile in the English dubbed version.